E-commerce

 Technical roadmap

-Prioritize integrations that reduce manual work (labels, statuses) before stacking marketing features: operational reliability comes first when multiple channels are running in parallel.
+Prioritize integrations that reduce manual work (labels, statuses) before piling on marketing features: operational reliability comes first when multiple channels run in parallel.

 FAQ, common errors and summary

-Can I do only marketplace sales without a website?
+Can I do marketplace only without a website?
 Yes, many sellers start this way; you depend more on the platform’s rules and algorithm.

 Does the SEO of my marketplace listing replace my website?
-No: these are two different arenas (internal visibility vs. content ownership on your domain).
-Ideally complementary, not mutually exclusive.
+No: they are two different areas (internal visibility vs content ownership on your domain).
+Ideally complementary, not exclusive.

 How does Qstomy fit in?
-By mainly supporting the channel where you control the experience (store), to answer questions about the catalog, policies, and product guidance, with intent tracking.
+By mainly assisting the channel where you control the experience (storefront), to answer questions about the catalog, policies, and product guidance, with intent tracking.

-• Articles already cited: how e-commerce works, catalog, SEO, Amazon platform, returns, Shopify, AI chatbot.
+• Articles already mentioned: e-commerce operation, catalog, SEO, Amazon marketplace, returns, Shopify, AI chatbot.
 For measurement (conversion in Google Analytics, etc.), see the analytics blog guides.

 Sources